 Value/Effort Matrix: Lean Prioritization for Product Managers

-Prioritization is a necessary aspect of product management as it is a crucial part of product development lifecycle.
+Prioritization is a necessary aspect of product management as it is a crucial part of the product development lifecycle.
 Lean Prioritization is one of the simple approaches that helps product managers to manage the product backlog.

-In the ideal product management world, every manager should care of how to become a guru of prioritization and apply different methodologies and professional techniques.
-Any team member involved in the product should be able to make right decisions and prioritize correctly.
+In the ideal product management world, every manager should care about how to become a guru of prioritization and apply different methodologies and professional techniques.
+Any team member involved in the product should be able to make the right decisions and prioritize correctly.
 However, often we face weak decision-making examples.
 How to prioritize effectively?

-What are the objectives of prioritization process?
+What are the objectives of the prioritization process?

 Feature prioritization helps determine key priorities, learn how to plan an effective roadmap, identify boundaries of work and differentiate between wants and needs.

 Effective prioritization is a process of balancing between delivering value and the limited resources available.
 What can cause bad prioritization?

 Many factors can disturb product managers to do their job great.
 We define the main:

 - Wrong people in the team or in the leadership (decision-makers).
 They can provide a negative impact on the prioritization processes.
 It can be someone who influences decision-making based on his/her seniority in the business, someone who enforces wrong ideas, someone who is actively opposed or who struggles to make a wrong decision.